3 ways prescriptive analytics helps deliver better financial services

 Simplifying complex decisions with data science

-These solutions all have one thing in common: they were built using IBM prescriptive analytics that brings powerful operations research technology into the mainstream for everyday business use.
+These solutions all have one thing in common: they were built using IBM Decision Optimization that brings powerful optimization technology into the mainstream for everyday business use.

 As financial firms move to transform their intelligence into action, mathematical optimization is becoming a must-have tool for strategic and operational planning.
 Portfolio managers and other banking professionals can use IBM technology to explore scenarios in a fraction of the time, accelerating decisions and improving outcomes.